An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: State of art

-Braganza \textit{et al.} \cite{ref3} introduced a controller for continuum robots that featured an NN feed-forward component to mitigate dynamic uncertainties.
-Experimental results with the OCTARM, a soft extensible continuum manipulator, indicated that the inclusion of the NN feed-forward element significantly improved the controller's efficacy.
-Additionally, an adaptive neuro-fuzzy control system aimed at regulating a flexible manipulator with a variable payload was presented in \cite{ref4}.
-This controller combined a fuzzy logic controller (FLC) within a feedback loop and utilized two dynamic recurrent NNs in the forward path.
-Specifically, a dynamic recurrent identification network (RIN) was employed to determine the manipulator system's output, while a dynamic recurrent learning network (RLN) was used to adjust the weighting factor of the fuzzy logic.
-Furthermore, another approach involving an FLC and an adaptive neuro-fuzzy inference system (ANFIS) was proposed in \cite{ref5} for controlling the input displacement of an innovative adaptive compliant gripper.
+Neuro-controllers facilitate real-time decision-making and problem-solving capabilities, which are essential in various applications, including robotics, automation, and artificial intelligence \cite{2,3}.
+Their ability to process vast amounts of data and recognize patterns allows for improved control strategies, ultimately leading to more responsive and effective systems in diverse fields such as healthcare, manufacturing, and transportation.
+Braganza \textit{et al.} \cite{ref3} introduced a controller for continuum robots that incorporated an NN feed-forward element to address dynamic uncertainties.
+Experimental findings with the OCTARM, a soft extensible continuum manipulator, demonstrated that integrating the NN feed-forward component enhanced the controller's performance.
+An adaptive neuro-fuzzy control system designed for managing a flexible manipulator with a varying payload was demonstrated in \cite{ref4}.
+The proposed controller integrated a fuzzy logic controller (FLC) within a feedback loop, alongside two dynamic recurrent NNs in the forward path.
+Specifically, a dynamic recurrent identification network (RIN) was utilized to ascertain the output of the manipulator system, while a dynamic recurrent learning network (RLN) was employed with learning the weighting factor of the fuzzy logic.
+In \cite{ref5}, another FLC approach was introduced along with an adaptive neuro fuzzy inference strategy (ANFIS) to manage the input displacement of an innovative adaptive-compliant gripper.